New Study Confirms That American Workers Are Getting Ripped Off

 American workers are more likely to be poor (by the standards of their nation).
 In the United States, nearly 15 percent of workers earn less than half of the median wage.
 That gives the U.S. a higher “low-income rate” than any other developed nation besides Greece and Spain.

-We also get fired more often – and with far less notice.
-Roughly 1 in 5 American workers leave their jobs each year, a turnover rate higher than those in all-but a handful of other developed countries.
+We also get fired more often — and with far less notice.
+Roughly one in five American workers leave their jobs each year, a turnover rate higher than those in all but a handful of other developed countries.
 And as the Washington Post’s Andrew Van Dam notes, that churn isn’t driven by entrepreneurial Americans quitting to pursue more profitable endeavors:

 [D]ecade-old OECD research found that an unusually large amount of job turnover in the United States is due to firing and layoffs, and Labor Department figures show the rate of layoffs and firings hasn’t changed significantly since the research was conducted.